Ornate Wat Arun temple in Bangkok with towering prang decorated in porcelain under a partly cloudy sky

 I visited the famous tourist spots in Bangkok using the unlimited Chao Phraya Tourist Boat (hop-on hop-off sightseeing boat ride).
 I booked my ticket via Klook (Php194.00) just a few minutes before I went to the pier.
 After I presented my voucher, I went inside the waiting area.
 My first stop was supposedly at Taj Maharaj, but I dropped by Tha Chang Station.

-2. Stopped by Wat Arun (Temple of Dawn).
+Stopped by Wat Arun (Temple of Dawn)

 I paid the 100-baht entrance fee and then roamed inside.
 The intricate designs and structures of the temple were so fascinating and simply stunning.
 When my friends and I first visited Bangkok in 2019, we never went inside these temples.
 I want to do it now.

-4. Explored Wat Pho (known for its Reclining Buddha).
+Explored Wat Pho and the Reclining Buddha

 I took the ferry crossing from Wat Arun to Tha Tien Pier and paid the 5-baht fee.
 The entrance fee at Wat Pho for the Reclining Buddha was 200 baht.
 The golden Buddha inside was so stunning.
 I never regret that I visited this temple.
 The pagodas inside the temple were so beautiful!